-Training will be provided before employees or subcontractors are assigned to new or different work activities and periodically to re-inforce their awareness.
+Training will be provided before employees or subcontractors are assigned to new or different work activities and periodically to re-enforce their awareness.
 Where required, annual refresher training will be provided.
 Management is responsible for assuring safety training is made available to all employees or subcontractors as required by their specific work activities.
-It is the responsibility of Site Supervision to assure that employees or subcontractors have the required training to perform their work safely.
+It is the responsibility of Site Superintendent (SS) to assure that employees or subcontractors have the required training to perform their work safely.

-All new employees and supervisors will be required to attend New Hire/Supervisor Training as detailed in the CALDWELL MARINE's Safety Manual.
+All employees and supervision will be required to attend New Hire/ Supervisor Training.
+This will include HSE induction and specific HSE training appropriate to the work being performed.

-Employees or subcontractors will be required to attend an initial OSHA 10-Hour class.
-Proof of training must be available in the form of an OSHA 10-hour "wallet" card or a certificate of attendance submitted by the company providing the training (they must be an OSHA accepted trainer).
+Employees or subcontractors will be required to have attended an initial OSHA 10-Hour class.
+Proof of training must be available in the form of an OSHA 10-hour "wallet" card, or a certificate of attendance submitted by the company providing the training (they must be an OSHA accepted trainer).
+Note: At the discretion of SSO, company employees who do not possess an OSHA 10hr card with be provided a reasonable amount of time to meet this requirement.